jembi/JeMPI/documentation/architecture.md

 **Input**

-1. A CSV file located in the JeMPI_AsyncReciever associated volume under \*/app/csv\_ directory (this can be done through HTTP request).\
+1. A CSV file located in the JeMPI_AsyncReciever associated volume, under \*/app/csv\_ directory (this can be done through HTTP request).\
    Example of input file:

 ```